RingoDev/BetBazar/README.md

 * Set up the Angular and Spring framework.
 * add Dependencies to Spring framework (MongoDB, Jackson, spring boot, jpa, devtools, maybe h2 database)

-* Grab the tournament data from an ITTF Endpoint.
+* Grab the tournament data from an ITTF Endpoint eg (https://results.ittf.com/ittf-web-results/html/TTE5146/brackets/M.SINGLES-----------.json).
 * Save it to DB.
 * Load the Data from the DB into a Java repository.
 * grab data in Angular from Spring repository and display it on the website.